phazelift/words.js/README.md

 words.js
 ========

-Only 5.7Kb minified (depends on strings.js), words.js is a toolbox for words from a space seperated string.
+Only 5.7Kb minified (depends on strings.js), words.js is a toolbox for manipulating words from a space seperated string.
 Great for text input or command-line parsing, educational tools, word-games, text filters, password generators, etc..
 <br/>